UN strengthens role of DR Congo mission in elections

 The UN Security Council on Tuesday unanimously backed a resolution that tasks the peacekeeping mission in the Democratic Republic of Congo with helping to prepare elections and avoid deadly violence.

 France presented the measure that renews the mandate for MONUSCO, the UN's biggest peacekeeping mission, until March 2019 and emphasizes the need to protect civilians as the DR Congo heads toward historic elections in December.

 The resolution "underscores the need to do everything possible to ensure that the elections on 23 December 2018 are organized with the requisite conditions of transparency, credibility and inclusivity and security."

 The council requested that UN Secretary-General Antonio Guterres make plans for beefing up the peacekeeping mission if needed, "looking at all options" such as sending reinforcements from other missions.

 Guterres will report to the council in 90 days on the contingency planning.

-Under pressure from the United States, the council last year reduced the troop ceiling for MONUSCO by about 3,600 military personnel.
+Under pressure from the United States, the council last year reduced the troop ceiling for MONUSCO by some 3,600 military personnel.

 © 2018 AFP